-Looking for another way to make money online?
+Looking for another way to make money online with social media marketing?
 You might have stumbled upon Instagram, one of the largest social media platforms in the world.

 What started out as a social networking app intended for people to stay in touch with family and friends has turned into a money-making machine.
-Everyone from big-name brands to local influencers with a small following can reach the 70% of users who turn to the platform for product discovery.
+Everyone from big-name brands to local influencers with a small following can reach the 70% of users who turn to the platform for product discovery, because of Instagram marketing.

 Do you want to get a slice of the millions of dollars spent on Instagram every month?
-In this guide, we’ll share how to make money on Instagram as both a business owner and creator.
+In this social media platform guide, we’ll share how to make money on Instagram as both a business owner and creator.

 - Partner with influencers to sell products.